SySS-Research/Seth/README.md

     $ ./seth.sh <INTERFACE> <ATTACKER IP> <VICTIM IP> <GATEWAY IP|HOST IP> [<COMMAND>]

 Unless the RDP host is on the same subnet as the victim machine, the last IP address must be that of the gateway.

 The last parameter is optional.
 It can contain a command that is executed on the RDP host by simulating WIN+R via key press event injection.
+Keystroke injection depends on which keyboard layout the victim is using - currently it's only reliable with the English US layout.
+I suggest avoiding special characters by using `powershell -enc <STRING>`, where STRING is your UTF-16le and Base64 encoded command.
+However, `calc` should be pretty universal and gets the job done.

-The script performs ARP spoofing to gain a Man-in-the-Middle position and redirects the traffic such that it runs through an RDP proxy.
+The shell script performs ARP spoofing to gain a Man-in-the-Middle position and redirects the traffic such that it runs through an RDP proxy.
 The proxy can be called separately:

     usage: seth.py [-h] [-d] [-f] [-p LISTEN_PORT] [-b BIND_IP] [-g {0,1,3,11}]
                    [-j INJECT] -c CERTFILE -k KEYFILE